 "The plan I used to train for my second Olympic this summer was amazing.
 It made a HUGE difference both mentally and physically.
-Not only was I faster and enjoyed the training workouts more, but my average HR during the race dropped by 20 BPM which to me was huge."
-Grace Nalani, 2015.
+Not only was I faster but I enjoyed the training more."
+Grace Nalani, Sept 2015.

 Don't stress about getting the Training Zones perfect at this stage, just try to differentiate between easy and hard.